IzzySoft/ext3undel/doc/readme.txt

 Alternatively, put the executables somewhere in your path, and optionally put the man pages to their locations, and you are done with the installation.

-Finally you may want to review/edit the settings at the top of the scripts, to see if they fit your requirements.
+Finally you may want to review/edit the settings in /etc/ext3undel/ext3undelrc (or copy that file to $HOME/.ext3undel/ext3undelrc and adjust it there), to see if they fit your requirements.
 This step is usually not necessary - but you may do so if you want to.